NelsonPython/tuningGuides/GATK.md

 memory: "2MB" disk: "2MB"
 ```

-	c.
 Save the file and exit.

-	d.
-Open a new file called:  HelloWorld.json

-	e.
-Add the following text to that file:
+Open a new file called:  HelloWorld.json and add the following text to that file:

 ```
 {"helloWorld.hello.name": "World"}
 ```

-	f.
 Save the file and exit.

-	g.
 We can now submit the workflow to the Cromwell server using the WDL and JSON input files that were just created:

 ```
 curl -v http://127.0.0.1:8000/api/workflows/v1 -F \ workflowSource=@${GENOMICS_PATH}/cromwell/HelloWorld.wdl -F \ workflowInputs=@${GENOMICS_PATH}/cromwell/HelloWorld.json
 ```

-	h.
 Use the job id provided by the output to check the status of the workflow:

 ```
 curl -v http://127.0.0.1:8000/api/workflows/v1/<id>/status